NewGraphEnvironment/fish_passage_elk_2021_reporting/R/01_prep/README.md

   *  Generate an amalgamated photo for each site containing all 6 of the previously mentioned photos.
   *  Generate a csv file that contains the locations and names of all photos after they are sorted and renamed to facilitate reproducability (one day if required that is).
   *  Find the PSCIS reference ID for crossings that underwent Phase 1 assessments within the same program and cross-reference to Phase 2 data.
+  *  Grab the modeling outputs for our watershed group of interest from postgres built from bcfishpass and burn to a local sqlite to provide reproducible snapshot in time.
+Things change alot as modelling is based on certain data and assumptions.
+Also, grab the bcfishpass [spawning and rearing parameters](https://github.com/smnorris/bcfishpass/tree/main/02_model) table and put in the database so it can be used to populate the methods and tie to the references table.